gnolang/gno/docs/how-to-guides/effective-gno.md

 ```

 In this example, `PublicMethod` is a public function that can be called by other
 realms.
-It retrieves the caller's address using `std.GetOrigCaller()`, and then
+It retrieves the caller's address using `std.PrevRealm().Addr()`, and
-passes it to `privateMethod`, which is a private function that performs the
+then passes it to `privateMethod`, which is a private function that performs the
 actual logic.
 This way, `privateMethod` can only be called from within the
 realm, and it can use the caller's address for authentication or authorization
 checks.